RedHatNordicsSA/linux4win/content/lab1.md

 ![system user interface](images/interface_plusstorage.png)

-We will install packages not present in the cockpit user interface in a later lab
+We will install packages not present in the web console in a later lab

 ## Update packages